AI-forge97/futurive/README.md

-This is official setup for futurive
+This is official setup for futurive.ai